ART REPRODUCTION AND GICLEE PRINTING

 No!
 There are no prints that will last forever.
 While we use archival materials it is important to understand both what archival means (there’s no universal standard) and the part that you play in it (it’s a very big role).
 Always be cautious if someone promises you a print is going to last hundreds of years and, even if you aren’t told that, be sure you understand what is meant by being told something is archival.
 We offer some paper options which are archival certified and some which are not (we’re happy to discuss what that means for you).
 Our inks are archival inks, our canvas is archival certified, and our canvas varnish is archival.
 We have a post we’ve made about archival prints that we highly suggest you read.
 You can find that here.

-INTERESTED IN HAVING YOUR ART REPRODUCED?
+READY TO HAVE YOUR ART REPRODUCED?